 Welcome to part 6 of my quest for finding movie locations around the world!
 Featured: Before Sunset, No Reservations, Michael Palin’s Sahara, Doctor Who, Quantum of Solace, Star Wars Episode 2, Game of Thrones, The World Is Not Enough, Superman 2, Da Vinci Code, Assassin’s Creed, Yes Man.

-So I’ve been back in Paris again, one of my favorite cities on the planet.
+I’ve been back in Paris again, one of my favorite cities on the planet.
 One of the advantages of repeated visits to a place is the leisure pace of awe and discovery while drifting slowly down the worn streets of the French capital.
-Just skipping the Eiffel tower and endless queues to attractions, replacing it with whatever feels good at the moment.
+Just skip the Eiffel tower and endless queues to attractions, replacing it with whatever feels good at the moment.

 I spent the weekend in the French Riviera.
 It’s always nice to revisit old favorites as well as discovering new locations.
 Even though many towns in the Riviera are all about money and luxury, most of them still have a few gems.

 I just got back from a trip to the Champagne region in northern France.
 We visited several houses and it was very interesting to compare the giants of Moët & Chandon to smaller vendors such as P.M.
 Roger & Fils.
 Moët & Chandon has a large building complex in Epernay, but the most impressive feature is their underground wine cellars, spanning 28 km of tunnels!

 I’m back in the city of lights.
 Paris, one of the cities I love returning to.
 During the nineties I got lost in the northeastern suburbs.
 During the 00s I sang from the stage of Moulin Rouge and imitated Quasimodo the hunchback in Place des Vosges.
 For some strange reason they decided to let me back in and here I am.